 After being listed in NME’s Essential New Music in 2017 feature, Courts are back with their latest single Any of Us.
-They have a summer full of shows coming up and have already played alongside Madness this year.
-They discuss their single, the band’s goals and their long list of festivals.
+With the current line-up being together since 2012, Courts consists of band members Chris, Dan, Joe, Reece and Luke, and they are preparing for a busy summer full of shows, having already performed alongside Madness earlier this year.
+Courts spoke to us about getting together as a band, their career goals and the festivals they have coming up.

-For people who do not know you, could you tell us a bit about you?
-How you got together and what can be expected from your music?
+For those that don’t know Courts, can you tell them a bit about the band, how you got together and what can be expected from your music?

-We’re a five piece band from Basildon, Essex.
+We’re a five-piece band from Basildon, Essex.
 Chris (vocals) and Dan (bass) started the band when they met in college in 2007.
-There’s been a few line-up changes since then, but today the band is made up of Joe (drums) who joined in 2009, and Dan’s brothers Reece (keyboard & guitar) and Luke (guitar) joining in 2012.
+There’s been a few line-up changes since then, but today the band is made up of Joe (drums) who joined in 2009, and Dan’s brothers Reece (keyboard and guitar) and Luke (guitar) joining in 2012.

 The sound is a mixture of all our influences – hip hop, soul, funk, grime, disco, rock…